 We help by giving our nutritionally balanced emergency food to people who have nowhere else to turn.
 And by putting people in touch with other agencies that can offer support.

 Each month we collect non-perishable food donated by parishioners.
 We often recommend a few items that are particularly needed.
-For the next collection date and requested items please see the newsletter or the schedule on the notice board at the back of ‘English Martyrs church.
+Collections at masses on the last weekend of the month, please also check the weekly newsletter for further announcements.

 Cambridge City Foodbank is a registered charity (no. 1149883) and a member of the foodbank network grown by the Trussel Trust – a Christian charity.

 From time immemorial flowers have been placed on altars in temples and churches to express thankfulness and joy in worship.
 Our church, too, follows this tradition, and we are fortunate in having an enthusiastic team of ladies who enhance the beauty of our church in this way.

 Should you be interested in this very pleasant parish activity, please contact Sheila Scott via the Rectory Office who will be pleased to give you further information.

 Let us be concerned for each other, to stir a response in love and good works.